 Under the ESA, protection is provided to threatened or endangered species and their habitat, as well as providing stewardship and recovery strategies for species.
 Permitting is required to conduct works within habitat regulated for threatened or endangered species.

-Within the Study Area, the Berczy Creek valley corridor provides direct habitat for the Endangered Redside Dace (Clinostomus elongatus).
-The portion of Bruce Creek Tributary stream corridor within the Study Area is regulated as contributing Redside Dace habitat.
+Within the Study Area, the Bruce Creek valley corridor provides direct habitat for the Endangered Redside Dace.

 2.6 Regional Municipality of York Official Plan - Office Consolidation (2019)